git commands

 - show on one line, coloredgit diff <filename>

-- compare changed file with last committed version in repogit diff hash1..hash2 <filename>
+- compare changed file with the last committed version in the repogit diff hash1..hash2 <filename>

 - display changes between older versions